mikeplem/platform-interview/Phase_2.md

 ### Problems

 I have been fighting with the Traefik ingress in k3s and I cannot spend anymore time on it.
-I am missing someting extremely simple where the ingress is not seeing a service port and I am stumped as to what's wrong.
+I am missing something extremely simple where the ingress is not seeing a service port and I am stumped as to what's wrong.

 I know the Deployment is working because I can port forward using kubectl to talk to the application.